Common Signs And Symptoms Of Postpartum Depression

 How common is postpartum depression?

-When you’re living with postpartum depression, you may feel isolated and inadequate.
-People with this condition often feel guilt because they lack the emotions they’re expected to feel after bringing a child into their lives.
+You may feel isolated and inadequate if you’re living with postpartum depression.
+Postpartum depression can cause caregivers to feel guilty because they lack the emotions they’re expected to feel after bringing a child into their lives.
 You may find comfort in knowing you’re far from the only one going through this.
 A 2015 population sample estimated that 10-15% of mothers experience PPD every year.

 Though popular conceptions of postpartum depression usually focus on the person who has given birth, this condition can also affect the other parent.
 Having a new child to care for can be an emotional and physical challenge for anyone.
 One study suggested that PPD may affect as many as 10% of new fathers and is more common when the spouse is also depressed.